MAP Monitoring — Minimum Advertised Price

 Related reading

-Set up your first retailer URL in minutes.
-No engineering work, no retailer cooperation required.
+Add your first retailer URL in 2 minutes.
+Get an alert the same day they drop below MAP.
+No engineering work, no retailer cooperation.

 Free plan included.
 No credit card required.